Criminal Law

 R v Crymble, Jacqueline & others [2007] NICC 54; Major murder trial involving five defendants.
 Two defendants convicted of murder (Prosecution)

-R v McKinney, Gareth & another [2014] NICC 15- Prosecution for murder.
+R v McKinney and Another [2014] NICC 15- Prosecution for murder.
 Pleas accepted to manslaughter.
 (Prosecution)

-R v Keenan, Christopher [2018] NICC 6 Defendant convicted of murder.
+R v Christopher Keenan [2018] NICC 6- Defendant convicted of murder.
 Case involved complex examination of whether the defendant could avail of the defence of diminished responsibility.
+(Prosecution)

 Terrorism

-R v Francis, Sean and others [2015] NICA 60 Failure of disclosure process rendering historical convictions unsafe (Prosecution)
+R v Francis, Taggart and Ferguson [2015] NICA 60- Failure of disclosure process rendering historical convictions unsafe.
+(Prosecution)

 Sexual Offending

-R v EB [2010] NICA 40; [2011] NIJB 373 The guideline authority in Northern Ireland for the approach the Court should adopt in determining whether an offender is “dangerous” under the Criminal Justice (NI) Order 2008.
+R v EB [2010] NICA 40- Serious sexual offending committed by a grandfather against his grandson.
+This case is now the guideline authority in Northern Ireland for the approach the Court should adopt in determining whether an offender is “dangerous” under the Criminal Justice (NI) Order 2008.
 (Prosecution)

 Fraud

-R v O’Kane, Kevin; in re sentencing remarks [2012] NICC 7 Multi-million pound international property fraud lasting over three months.
-The Defendant was convicted on all counts.
+R v O’Kane, Kevin; in re sentencing remarks [2012] NICC 7- Multi-million pound international property fraud lasting over three months.
+The Defendant was convicted of all counts.
 (Prosecution)

 Inquests